ibizaman/skarabox/README.md

    4. Note down the IP address and disk layout of the server.
       For that, follow the steps that appeared when booting on the USB stick.
+      To reprint the step, run the command `skarabox-help`.

 2. Connect to the installer and install